 - PHP: PHP language support.

-Additionally, in order to improve security the following components are included:
+Additionally, to improve security, the following components are included:

 - UFW: A program to simplify the management of a firewall.